-Before he launched Ballparks of America, Hamilton spent 25 years in corporate finance and risk management.
+Before he launched Ballparks of America, Hamilton spent 25 years in finance and risk management.
 His clients have ranged from Fortune 100 companies across the globe, to major municipalities across the nation, to entrepreneurs developing fledgling real estate and senior living projects.
 A baseball dad to four sons and a passionate champion of youth sports, Hamilton is a Trustee of New Trier Township, one of the state’s premier communities and sits on various non-profit boards.
 Hamilton is also a member of the Advisory Board of award-winning Mandarin Communications Group and Executive Editor of Mandarin Leader.
 At the State level, he is Commissioner of the State of Illinois Human Rights commission.
 Hamilton holds a University of Chicago Masters Degree with concentrations in Finance and Organizational Behavior, as well as a Bachelor’s degree from the University of Michigan.

 Doc spent fifteen years in the financial services industry, but returned to his roots in baseball to develop Ballparks of America.
 A college baseball at Wheaton College (Division III) in Wheaton, IL, he finished out his career with five years in the MABL semi-pro leagues in Central Florida and Northern Illinois.
 After his playing career, Doc transitioned to coaching high school baseball at highly competitive baseball programs at Naperville Central and Wheaton North High School.
 More recently, Doc has enjoyed coaching his children’s travel and house league teams, and was a member of the Board of Directors of Glenview Youth Baseball, a league of over 1,700 players.
 His experience with the GYB Board and his sons’ competitive travel program, the Glenview Blaze, inspired him to develop the ultimate weeklong tournament experience for youth baseball players and coaches at Ballparks of America.